strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 ##### Configuring the initial metadata version

 When creating a new Kafka cluster, the initial metadata version can be configured using the `--release-version` option of the `kafka-storage.sh` script.
-To allow users to deploy Kafka clusters with older metadata version, Strimzi will also store the desired `metadata.version` in the per-broker configuration Config Map.
+To allow users to deploy Kafka clusters with an older metadata version, Strimzi will also store the desired `metadata.version` in the per-broker configuration Config Map.
 The value will be mounted into the Kafka pods and used when formatting the storage of a new Kafka cluster.
-That way - unlike when using environment variable - we will not need to roll the Pod every time the `metadata.version` changes (since in such cases we can update it dynamically without rolling the pods).
+That way - unlike when using environment variables - we will not need to roll the Pod every time the `metadata.version` changes (since in such cases we can update it dynamically without rolling the pods).

 #### Upgrade procedure